ShepleySound/reading-notes/code401/class-17.md

 ## CDN

 ### What is a CDN?
+A CDN refers to a group of servers that provide quick delivery of content by geographically distributing the servers across a wide area.
+This allows users to quickly transfer data from the Internet, particularly things like HTML pages, JS files, images, and videos.

 ### How does a CDN work with relation to the website visitor?
+Typically, the server closest to the website visitor will respond to the request for content.
+This often means first connecting to an originating server and being redirected to the nearer server within the CDN.
 ### What are the benefits of employing a CDN?
+Servers on a CDN are able to cache data being used.
+Think of a video streaming service.
+They may have a CDN with servers in Oregon, New York, and Mumbai.
+The videos that often are watched in Mumbai may be very different from the videos that get watched in New York, so a CDN may be able to only cache the data necessary for its nearest userbase.
+If it doesn't have the data that a user wants, it can reach out to another server, or perhaps a main cluster of servers, and request that data, deciding later whether or not to cache it.